Economics

 1. It has been created as a massive computer that can store mechanical data.
 It is a positronic brain that doesn’t fear death.

-2. Because the super computer got broken and lost data where this issue can’t be posed in the brain this makes the brain superior to the massive computer.
+2. Because the supercomputer got broken and lost data where, this issue can’t be posed in the brain, which makes the brain superior to the massive computer.

-3. Because they considered themselves being dead as they no more exited they experienced being in hell and supposed to be dead for a while.
+3. Because they considered themselves dead as they no longer existed, they experienced being in hell and were supposed to be dead for a while.

 “Evidence”

-1. The proof was that he lost his family in a car accident and lately he got recovered by robotic treatment.
+1. The proof was that he lost his family in a car accident, and lately, he recovered through robotic treatment.

 “The Evitable Conflict”

-1. The world has got changed as it has been led by robotics who are not prone to death and were superficially superior to humans.
-But they didn’t know their own reality being robots and seems to have vulnerability through pout their life.
+1. The world has changed as it has been led by robotics, which are not prone to death and are superficially superior to humans.
+But they didn’t know their own reality of being robots and seemed to have vulnerability throughout their life.
 The machines were running the world.

 2. They ease their work and benefit them omitting all laws of harming them.
-They share a friendly relation.
+They share a friendly relationship.

-3. They served humanity, they didn’t harm human, they would obey humans at any cost and the robot would protect themselves as long as the protection doesn’t conflicts first and second law.
+3. They served humanity, they didn’t harm humans, they would obey humans at any cost, and the robots would protect themselves as long as the protection didn’t conflict with first and second laws.

 Work Cited